 Without a doubt, Wanaka is my favourite place in New Zealand.
 I love the relaxed, calm vibe that welcomes you – as soon as you arrive you can’t help but feel at ease, as though you’ve stepped through the pages of a book into a beautiful, magical place.
-The locals of Wanaka are a big part of what make it so special, most have moved there becuase they too fell in love with the place, which means you’re constantly surrounded by people who truly appreciate how special it is.
+The locals of Wanaka are a big part of what makes it so special, most have moved there because they too fell in love with the place, which means you’re constantly surrounded by people who truly appreciate how special it is.
 If you’re thinking of visiting Wanaka and need some insight on, well, everything, here’s my ultimate guide to everything you need to know about visiting Wanaka…

 Watch our Skiing the South Island video!